Scheffler will withdraw from Masters if pregnant wife Meredith goes into labour

 The world No.1 could leave early - even if he tops the leaderboard

-Scottie Scheffler heads into the 2024 edition of The Masters as the heavy favourite to win, but with his wife Meredith only weeks away from giving birth to their first child, has left a clear message that he’ll depart at a moment’s notice if necessary.
+Scottie Scheffler heads into final round The Masters with a one-shot lead - but with his wife Meredith only weeks away from giving birth to their first child, the American has left a clear message that he’ll depart at a moment’s notice if necessary.

-The current world No.1 ranked male player ahead of fellow fancied Masters candidate Rory McIlroy - himself bidding to land a career grand slam - Scheffler comes into the tournament at Augusta National in great form, having won the Players Championship in March and since finished T2 at the Texas Children’s Houston Open.

-He also won The Masters itself in 2022 and finished in the top 10 last year, with all four of his appearances at Augusta National so far yielding a top-20 finish.
+The world No.1 Scheffler will be in the final group along with Collin Morikawa on Sunday, as the 2022 champions looks to add a second Masters title.

+Scheffler had wife Meredith by his side as he prepared for the final round two years ago - but the 27-year-old is faced with a very different situation this time around.

-“If she calls me while I’m on the 17th, then I better go home,” he told ESPN.
+“If she calls me while I’m on the 17th, then I better go home,” he told ESPN earlier this week.

+Meredith notably caddied for Scheffler in both 2022 and 2023 during the Par 3 family day and he has previously said she’s “learning” about the game during their time together, having not previously been a golf fan.

 “It’s going to be pretty wild.
 I don’t think it’s hit either of us quite yet, but it’s an exciting time for us as a family,” Scheffer previously said to Golf Digest.
 “It’s been a pretty exciting last seven months or so, and we’re looking forward to hopefully getting the baby out of there nice and healthy and with a healthy momma, and then we’ll go from there.”